Top 10 Best Golang Web Frameworks in 2025

 Fast HTTP

-It provides a quick HTTP garçon as well as a customer API.
-Because of the optimization, Fast HTTP is presented as an alternative to net/HTTP.
-It is optimized for speed and can interact with more than 100k requests per second and more than 1 million concurrent keep-alive connections on modern hardware.
+Fast HTTP is a high-performance HTTP server and client for Golang, designed as a faster alternative to net/http.
+It is optimized for speed and low memory usage, handling over 100k requests per second and more than 1 million concurrent keep-alive connections on modern hardware.

 Here's a link to the official documentation showcasing its functionalities: https://github.com/valyala/fasthttp